Varsha-P/DocuSign-InterviewProblem/README.md

 # DocuSign-InterviewProblem
-Problem Description
+## Problem Description
-Problem:
+###Problem:
-You are in your house wearing pajamas.
+######You are in your house wearing pajamas.
 You must be appropriately dressed for the temperature before leaving your house.
 Your challenge is to programmatically process a list of commands for getting ready, enforce related rules, and display appropriate output.
-Inputs:
+####Inputs:
-1. Temperature Type (one of the following)
+* * 1.
+Temperature Type (one of the following)
 •	HOT
-•	COLD
+•	COLD * *
 2. Comma separated list of numeric commands
 Command	Description	HOT Response	COLD Response
 1	Put on footwear	“sandals”	“boots”